-- 529 plans and trust funds are designed to help save for a child’s education.
+- 529 plans and trust funds are designed to help parents and grandparents save for your child’s education.

 - Financial aid and private loans may be other options.

 Saving for retirement and college at the same time can be a challenge for many families.
 While you want to help your child reach their full potential, most financial experts agree if funds are limited, saving for retirement should be the higher priority.

 The sooner you start saving for college, the more money you may have when the time comes.
 There are tax-advantaged accounts to help you save for your child’s education that won’t impact your retirement savings.529 college savings plans

 are tax-deferred accounts administered by states and institutions that let families — including grandparents, relatives, and friends — set aside money for college expenses.